OfficeDev/office-js-docs-pr/docs/word/word-add-ins-programming-overview.md

 ## JavaScript APIs for Word

 You can use two sets of JavaScript APIs to interact with the objects and metadata in a Word document.
-The first is the [JavaScript API for Office](https://docs.microsoft.com/office/dev/add-ins/reference/javascript-api-for-office?view=office-js?product=word), which was introduced in Office 2013.
-This is a shared API -- many of the objects can be used in add-ins hosted by two or more Office clients.
+The first is the [Common API](../reference/javascript-api-for-office.md), which was introduced in Office 2013.
+Many of the objects in the Common API can be used in add-ins hosted by two or more Office clients.
 This API uses callbacks extensively.

 The second is the [Word JavaScript API](https://docs.microsoft.com/office/dev/add-ins/reference/overview/word-add-ins-reference-overview?view=office-js).
 This is a strongly-typed object model that you can use to create Word add-ins that target Word 2016 for Mac and Windows.
 This object model uses promises, and provides access to Word-specific objects like [body](https://docs.microsoft.com/javascript/api/word/word.body?view=office-js), [content controls](https://docs.microsoft.com/javascript/api/word/word.contentcontrol?view=office-js), [inline pictures](https://docs.microsoft.com/javascript/api/word/word.inlinepicture?view=office-js), and [paragraphs](https://docs.microsoft.com/javascript/api/word/word.paragraph?view=office-js).
 The Word JavaScript API includes TypeScript definitions and vsdoc files so that you can get code hints in your IDE.